Hitzler-sys/AScan/README.md

 # AScan
-a tool to automate host dicovery with nmap aggressive port scan
+a tool to automate host dicovery with nmap aggressive port scan and fping tool .
+The main goal is to boost the scanning performance